Contributor: Suzanne Riordan. Lesson ID: 13326

 Imagine being a young student and learning this song:

 Countless Chinese youngsters learned this song during the rule of Mao Zedong.
-They took the words as truth, and this would bring about some tragic results.
+They took the words as truth, which would bring tragic results.

 Mao Zedong, or more properly Mao Tse-tung, established the People's Republic of China.